psmiraglia/Libsklog/docs/sphinx/_doc/configuration.rst

 * V is an **external** entity who wants to access/verify the collected logentries

 For each entity, Libsklog provides a set of APIs, each of which needs to be configured.
-To perform the configuration users have to edit the configuration files placed in ``$PREFIX/etc/libsklog``.
+To perform the configuration, users have to edit the configuration files placed in ``$PREFIX/etc/libsklog``.